 Using ATM Deposits

-You can use an automated teller machines to deposit money, but some banks impose restrictions to ensure that the machines that are already carrying cash aren’t inundated with large deposits.
+You can use an automated teller machine to deposit money, but some banks impose restrictions to ensure that the machines that are already carrying cash aren’t inundated with large deposits.
 Banks also might place your accounts on hold if you regularly deposit and withdraw large sums of cash at short intervals.
 Sometimes the amount you can deposit depends on your history with the bank, but some banks set a specific limit.
 For example, the Navy Federal Credit Union accepts up to $10,000 per card per day.
 Instead of limiting the dollar amount, some banks limit the number of bills you can deposit.
 For example, you can deposit up to 40 bills at Bank of America ATM machines, while Chase machines accept up to 50 bills or 30 checks.
 Make sure that the bills aren’t worn out, creased or have added marks on them, because they might be rejected.